Strategies for a smooth transition

 Please keep in mind that the primary reason to purchase a life insurance product is the death benefit.

-Life insurance products contain fees, such as mortality and expense charges, and may contain restrictions, such as surrender periods.
+Life insurance products contain fees, such as mortality and expense charges (which may increase over time), and may contain restrictions, such as surrender periods.